Required Licenses

 Insurance Requirements

-- Commercial Auto Insurance: Necessary for vehicles used in the transportation of debris; must cover liability and physical damage.
+- Commercial Auto Insurance: Required for any vehicles used in the business, with coverage limits based on vehicle type and usage.

 Training Certifications

-- Hazardous Waste Operations and Emergency Response (HAZWOPER): Required for workers who may be exposed to hazardous substances during debris removal.
+- Hazardous Waste Operations and Emergency Response (HAZWOPER): Required for workers handling hazardous waste; includes a minimum of 40 hours of training.

 Local Business Permits